jtheisen/sqlizer/readme.md

     UNION
     SELECT o.LastModifiedBy FROM orders o

-Entity Framework doesn't actually seem to translate into CTEs but puts in multiple copies of the same query.q
+Entity Framework doesn't actually seem to translate into CTEs but rather puts in multiple copies of the same query.

-I think it really should use CTEs, because
+I think it really should use CTEs though, because

 - it makes the resulting SQL more readable and
 - it makes the resulting SQL reflect the structure of the original query.

 ## LINQ does too much

-I will go into two abstractions I believe shouldn't be done as
+I will go into two abstractions I believe are a bad idea as

 - it makes the resulting SQL look different from the original query and/or
-- raises a wall between the query writer and SQL concepts that are beneficial to know about.
+- raises a wall between the query author and SQL concepts that are beneficial to know about.

 ### CROSS- AND OUTER APPLYs: Cleaning up annoying join restrictions in SQL